-The Trustees have assessed whether the use of the going concern basis is appropriate and have considered possible events or conditions that might cause significant doubt on the ability of the charitable company to continue as a going concern.
-The Trustees have made this assessment for a period of at least one year from the date of approval of the financial statements.
-After making enquiries in particular about the potential impact of the COVID-19 on income generation and operations, the Trustees have concluded that there is a reasonable expectation that the charitable company has adequate resources to continue in operational existence for the foreseeable future.
-Should the impact of COVID-19 require a reduction in expenditure or implementation of new ways of working, Trustees are confident management will be able to develop and implement plans to achieve this.
+Financial instruments The Trustees have assessed whether the use of the going concern basis is appropriate and have considered possible Basic financial instruments are measured at amortised cost events or conditions that might cause significant doubt on other than investments which are measured at fair value. the ability of the charitable company to continue as a going concern.
+The Trustees have made this assessment for a Income recognition period of at least one year from the date of approval of the financial statements.
+After making enquiries in All incoming resources are included in the Statement of particular about the potential impact of the COVID-19 on Financial Activities (SoFA) when the charity is legally entitled income generation and operations, the Trustees have to the income after any performance conditions have been concluded that there is a reasonable expectation that the met, the amount can be measured reliably and it is probable charitable company has adequate resources to continue in that the income will be received. operational existence for the foreseeable future.
+Should For donations to be recognised the charity will have been the impact of COVID-19 require a reduction in expenditure or notified of the amounts and the settlement date in writing. implementation of new ways of working, Trustees If there are conditions attached to the donation and this are confident management will be able to develop and implement plans to achieve this.
 Trustees are also sure that Freedom from torture has sufficient General Reserve to enable time for plans to be developed and implemented in a strategic and timely way, ensuring long-term financial stability.